When You Don't Know Where To Start Working On Your Social Issues

 - Implementing various lifestyle changes, to brighten your mood, or increase your social options.

-- Learning about and addressing negative thoughts, insecurities, and attitudes.
-Endlessly analyzing yourself in the absence of any other attempts to change won't do a ton, but it's still a useful piece of the puzzle.
+- Learning about and addressing your self-sabotaging thoughts, insecurities, and attitudes.
+Endlessly analyzing your thinking patterns in the absence of any other attempts to change won't do a ton, but it's still a useful piece of the puzzle.

 - Practicing social situations that involve a skill component (e.g., maintaining a conversation).
 Of course, the harder the skill, the more difficult this will be.

-- Situations that involve facing a fear and a simultaneous skill component (e.g., approaching an intimidating group at a party, and then trying to talk to them, public speaking)
+- Situations that involve facing a fear with a simultaneous skill component (e.g., approaching an intimidating group at a party, and then trying to talk to them, public speaking)

 Also, within each of these broad categories, you could further break down the sub-tasks that are the simplest and most challenging for you to work on, e.g., within the Fear Facing category, you may find it easiest to get used to inviting people out, but quite hard to get up on stage and sing karaoke with your friends.
-It's funny, even as I'm writing this, it sounds like a lot of work for someone to do, to create this grand chart of what's easiest and hardest for them.
-That's why I say sometimes it feels easier to accept the process of improving will be scattered and inelegant, and go with the flow.
+It's funny, even as I'm writing this, it sounds like a hassle, to create this grand chart of what's easiest and hardest for you.
+That's why I say sometimes it feels simpler to accept the process of improving will be scattered and inelegant, and go with the flow.

 It's okay if you don't feel like starting now, or not at full tilt

 It takes work to improve your social skills.
 Not everyone is fully ready to change them yet.
-It's okay if a part of you wants to get started on getting over your awkward side, but a bigger part is comfortable where you are.
-Or if you do start taking steps to change your situation, there's no law that says you have to throw yourself 100% into the process.
+It's okay if a part of you wants to get started on getting over your awkwardness, but a bigger part is comfortable where you are.
+Or if you do start taking steps to change, there's no law that says you have to throw yourself 100% into the process.
 You could dip your toe in the water for now, and get more serious about it down the road.